 sudo ufw app list

-- Nginx Secure operates on port 443 (HTTPS)
+- Nginx Secure — port 443 only (avoid until certificates are issued)

 sudo apt install mariadb-server mariadb-client